-Leave room in your suitcase for cheese, maple syrup, artwork and teddy bears
+Leave room in your suitcase for artisanal cheese, maple syrup, New Hampshire artwork and Vermont Teddy Bears

-Souvenirs remind us of the wonderful experiences we have when we travel and the discoveries we made, especially when they’re handicrafts and traditional foods made by local artisans.
-The charming Main Streets and country lanes of Vermont and New Hampshire are lined with independently owned boutiques and old-fashioned country stores filled with unique treasures for travelers to take home.
+Artisanal souvenirs remind us of the wonderful experiences we have when we travel and the discoveries we make, especially when they’re handicrafts and traditional foods made by locals.
+The charming Main Streets and country lanes of Vermont and New Hampshire are lined with independently owned boutiques and old-fashioned country stores filled with unique treasures.
 Plan your itinerary to include plenty of shopping opportunities so your guests can find that special reminder of the trip they’ll treasure forever.

-There are great shopping options in all the larger towns in Vermont.
-Manchester is known for its more than 40 outlet stores, offering modern bargains in restored buildings; there are also plenty of shops featuring made-in- Vermont goods, like Above All Vermont.
+There are great options for shopping in all the larger towns in Vermont.
+Manchester is known for its more than 40 outlet stores, offering modern bargains in restored buildings; there are also plenty of shops featuring made-in-Vermont goods, like Above All Vermont.

-Burlington’s Church Street Marketplace features a historic setting with four pedestrian-only blocks with a mix of boutiques, restaurants and street entertainment; side streets offer opportunities for wandering and finding treasures.
+Burlington’s Church Street Marketplace features a historic setting with four pedestrian-only blocks for an exceptional shopping experience.
+There’s a mix of boutiques, restaurants and street entertainment; side streets offer opportunities for wandering and finding artisanal treasures.
 Woodstock is known for unique gift shops, including Gallery on the Green, which highlights New England artists, and F.H.
 Gillingham & Sons, a general store opened back in 1886 where shopping is a nostalgic experience.
 Keep an eye out for galleries filled with works by local artists and Vermont’s most famous flavors—maple syrup and cheese.

 Maple syrup may be Vermont’s best-known product, and no wonder: the state’s 1,500 sugarhouses produce nearly half of the country’s maple syrup.
-Time your visit to the springtime Vermont Maple Festival in St. Albans or stop by a sugarhouse like Sugarbush Cheese & Maple Farm in Woodstock to learn how the sap is collected and turned into syrup, sugar and candy.
+Time your visit to the springtime Vermont Maple Festival in St. Albans or stop by a sugarhouse like Sugarbush Cheese & Maple Farm in Woodstock.
+Learn how the sap is collected and turned into syrup, sugar and candy.